iranzo/stampython/README.md

 - On first execution it will create database and start filling values

 ## Test
-- I've a copy running on <openshift.redhat.com> at <http://stampy-iranzo.rhcloud.com/> with the name `@redken_bot`.
+- I've a copy running the name `@redken_bot`.
 Invite it to your channels if you want to give it a try or click <https://telegram.me/redken_bot>.

 ## Usage
 - `word++` to add karma